cabuelow/blue-forests-app/README.md

 #### TODO

+- [ ] Problems with data quality scores, tnc fish catch, coastal protection, seagrass carbon - global and provincial averages

 - [ ] More specific labels for criteria and indicator plots

-- [ ] Fix Fiji, New Zealand zoom problem

-- [ ] Problems with data quality scores, tnc fish catch, coastal protection, seagrass carbon - global and provincial averages

-- [ ] Have data export options/screen shot options
+- [ ] Be able to filter by project size (i.e., small vs large)

 #### From 1st end-user consulation - ideas